Doug Emmett

 Doug Emmett is an American cinematographer.

 Career

 Emmett is a graduate of the Kanbar Institute of Film, Television and New Media of the Tisch School of the Arts at New York University.

 He is a member of the International Cinematographers Guild (IATSE Local 600) and the Directors Guild of America.

 He has worked on music videos for Vampire Weekend, Father John Misty, Weezer, Nasty Cherry and more.

-Emmett was a director of photography for films such as Paranormal Activity 4, The To Do List, The One I Love, The Edge of Seventeen, Sorry to Bother You, Breaking and The American Society of Magical Negroes.
-He also worked as a cinematographer for the television series Room 104.